 If you are an executor who has problems with beneficiaries, it can be a stressful time.
 The good news is that as long as you are acting property, following the law and following the advice of your attorney, your problems with beneficiaries can be handled without a significant time delay and with minimal stress and expense.
 The key is to have an experienced estate attorney advise you in the process.

-If you are an executor who has problems with beneficiaries and you are looking for an experienced attorney, you can send us an email at email@example.com.
+If you are an executor who has problems with beneficiaries and you are looking for an experienced New York estate attorney, you can send us an email at [email protected].

 If you are an executor who has problems with beneficiaries you are not alone.
 Many executors experience one or more of the following issues:

 In this guide we address the common problems that executors have with beneficiaries and provide some advise on how to avoid or mitigate those problems.

 Many (if not most) people who are placed in the situation of being an executor do not expect to be facing off with hostile beneficiaries.
 You might not have thought twice when your relative or friend called you to ask “if it’s OK” to be an executor “if anything happened to them.”
 You likely envisioned the role of an executor as one who makes sure the decedent’s asset distribution matches the last will and testament.
 And now you are realizing that there may be time-consuming battles to fight and complicated rules to follow until you actually gets to distribute the decedent’s assets.

 Most non-attorney executors have an outside career or familial obligations and don’t have the requisite time to deal with the constant demands of the beneficiaries on their time in addition to having to deal with the actual work of the estate.
 Unfortunately, the probate rules are demanding and exact.
 And when beneficiaries start to create problems is when an executor needs to protect his or herself.
 In some cases, it may be too late.